Renedix/Reverse-Burpsuite/README.md

 # Reverse-Burpsuite
 Using Docker-Compose, configures a reverse proxy (NGINX) to running through a Burpsuite HTTP Listener.
+Allows remote users to connect to the Burpsuite Client using X11 over SSH using private key authentication.

 # Purpose